Please note:

 This section provides a detailed breakdown and calculation of tax and social insurance contributions.
 The gross tax amount and the social insurance gross amount are created based on this calculation:

-Gross tax amount | Social insurance gross |
+| Gross tax amount | Social insurance gross |

-Total gross minus all amounts that are not individually taxed.
+Total gross income minus all amounts not taxed individually.
 The amount paid as part of income tax is used as the basis for calculating what are known as associated taxes, consisting of church tax and solidarity surcharge. |

 The social security insurance gross is divided into four amounts: